Quasiprobability fluctuation theorem behind the spread of quantum information: Methods

 There is a free parameter $\theta$ in the above scheme.
 Based on Eqs. (\ref{eq:p(0,f)}) and (\ref{eq:p(1,f)}), we can solve the amplitude $\re \langle f|U|f\rangle$ as the function of the angle $\theta$ and the probabilities $P(0,f)$ and $P(1,f)$ (assuming $\sin\theta\neq 0$), given by

 The state-of-art quantum computers are still very noisy.
 Therefore the measured probabilities $P(0,f)$ and $P(1,f)$ are likely deviated from the theoretical values.
 However, if the deviation can be predicted, then choosing the appropriate angles $\theta$ can still give the accurate amplitude $\re \langle f|U|f\rangle$.
 In other words, the noisy deviations in $P(0,f)$ and $P(1,f)$ are cancelled with each other in Eq. (\ref{eq:re_amplitude}).
 We exploit such error mitigation schemes in our experiments.
 The angles are decided by the noisy simulation results.
 Qiskit includes the noisy simulation custom for each quantum processor, where the noises are predicted based on the benchmarked metrics of quantum computers.
 A systematical study on the above error mitigation scheme for measuring the amplitudes will be addressed in the future.
+The measured amplitudes, as well as compared to the theoretical values, are presented in Fig. \ref{fig_amplitude}.

-\subsubsection{Experimental setups}
+\subsection{Experimental setups}

 We conduct all the experiments on the IBM quantum processor {\fontfamily{qcr}\selectfont ibm\_lagos}, through the access of IBM Quantum Researchers Program.
 The quantum computer {\fontfamily{qcr}\selectfont ibm\_lagos} is a seven-qubit quantum computer with the quantum volume 32.
-The typical metrics of {\fontfamily{qcr}\selectfont ibm\_lagos} are the following: the average CNOT errors: 1.092e-2; the average readout errors: 1.197e-2; the average T1 time: 144.52 us; the average T2 time: 103.14 us.
+The typical metrics of {\fontfamily{qcr}\selectfont ibm\_lagos} are as follows: the average CNOT errors: $1.092\times 10^{-2}$; the average readout errors: $1.197\times 10^{-2}$; the average T1 time: 144.52 us; the average T2 time: 103.14 us.
 The experiments are completed in two months due to the limited monthly allocation of running hours.
 Therefore the metrics of {\fontfamily{qcr}\selectfont ibm\_lagos} changed in time.
-Both the circuits on measuring the initial or final state distribution and the quasiprobability trajectories are submitted with $8192$ shots.
+Both the circuits on measuring the initial or final state distribution and the quasiprobabilistic trajectories are submitted with $8192$ shots.
 Then the probabilities are estimated by the distribution of 8192 outputs.
 The standard deviations are obtained via repeating 10 times of the circuits with $8192$ shots.